Continuing Education Credit

 The 2020 IAA Investment Adviser Compliance Conference is presented in a group-live setting, and is appropriate for intermediate and advanced skill levels.
 Previous courses in securities law, or comparable work experience in the investment advisory industry is required.
 Advance preparation for the event is not required.
 Conference participants can earn up to 14.5 CPE credits in Business Management & Organization – Non-Technical, Information Technology - Technical, and Regulatory Ethics.

 After attending this conference you will be able to:

-- Develop best practices for investment adviser compliance programs, including codes of ethics, the chief compliance officer role, compliance training, trading/best execution, vendor due diligence, onboarding institutional clients, and leveraging technology to automate compliance
+Develop best practices for investment adviser compliance programs, including codes of ethics, the chief compliance officer role, compliance training, trading/best execution, vendor due diligence, onboarding institutional clients, and leveraging technology to automate compliance

-Identify regulatory issues that are unique to registered funds, hedge funds, and private equity funds
+Identify regulatory issues that are unique to registered funds and private equity funds

-- Identify cybersecurity and privacy issues for investment advisers
+Identify cybersecurity and data privacy issues for investment advisers

 Implement the Securities and Exchange Commission rules for the Form CRS Relationship Summary and guidance and interpretations on proxy voting